 If you want the maximum return on $30 or $40 grand, you should get a Prius.

-But if you’re a used-car sort of person who loves getting a $100,000 luxury car (that is eligible for Uber Black) for a steep discount and wowing friends, family and passengers with a really nice and impressive ride, a piece of real automotive history that you can drive every day (on free electricity!), and can be cool and dispassionate about selecting one, I’ll bet you could make an older Model S work for you; plenty of drivers have.
+But if you’re a used-car sort of person who loves getting a $100,000 luxury car (that is eligible for Uber Black) for a steep discount and wowing friends, family, and passengers with a really nice and impressive ride, a piece of real automotive history that you can drive every day (on free electricity!), and can be cool and dispassionate about selecting one, I’ll bet you could make an older Model S work for you; plenty of drivers have.

 A final note: if all your research consists of reading this article and watching my very fine video (coming soon), somebody needs to hit you over the head with a large polo mallet.

+Be very careful.
 What do you think?
 Would a car like a used Model S work for you?
 Tell us in the comments or join our Uber & Lyft EV Drivers group on Facebook.